-- Découverte
+- Découvertes

 Yuzu: the Japanese citrus fruit that intrigues and awakens the senses

-Yuzu: where does it come from?
+Yuzu: Where does it come from?

 What does yuzu taste like?